-Deepika Padukone Reveals How Hubby Ranveer Singh Is Prepping For Their Wedding Anniversary
+Deepika Padukone Reveals How Hubby Ranveer Singh Has Been Prepping For Their Wedding Anniversary

 Last year in November, Ranveer Singh and Deepika Padukone tied the knot in a lavish ceremony at Lake Como, Italy.
 Their wedding was one of the most anticipated events of the year.
 Later, when the couple shared clicks from their wedding album, fans couldn't get enough of their enticing chemistry.
 Speaking about their wedding, Ranveer and Deepika exchanged wedding vows as per Konkani and Sindhi traditions.

-As the adorable couple is all set to ring in their first wedding anniversary tomorrow (November 14), Deepika took to her Instagram story to share a glimpse of how her hubby dearest is prepping for the special occasion.
+As the adorable couple is all set to ring in their first wedding anniversary tomorrow (November 14), Deepika took to her Instagram story to share a glimpse of how her hubby dearest has been prepping for the special occasion.

 Ranveer Singh Enjoys Some Spa Time

 Deepika Padukone shared a picture on her social media page where Ranveer is seen enjoying some spa time.
-It looks like the 'Padmaavat' shared this selfie with a face mask to Deepika and the actress in turn, shared it with her Instafam.
+It looks like the 'Padmaavat' actor shared this selfie with a face mask to Deepika and the actress in turn, shared it with her Instafam.

 Ranveer-Deepika Plan To Celebrate Their First Wedding Anniversary In A Divine Way